The ITensor Software Library for Tensor Network Calculations: High Level Features: MPS and MPO Algorithms

-where \verb|H1,H2,H3| are separate MPOs.
+For Hamiltonians defined as the sum of different sets of terms $\hat{H}=\hat{H}_1 + \hat{H}_2 + \hat{H}_3$ one can run a DMRG calculation as: \begin{jlcodeblock} energy,psi0 = dmrg([H1,H2,H3],psi0_i,sweeps) \end{jlcodeblock} where \inlinenohighlight{H1,H2,H3} are separate MPOs.
 Instead of summing these MPOs explicitly, which can be costly and inaccurate, the algorithm loops over them internally as if they were summed.
-This technique can be very helpful in applications such as quantum chemistry where Hamiltonians can become large and complex, yet have a nearly block-diagonal MPO form if represented as a single MPO.
+This technique can be helpful in applications such as quantum chemistry where Hamiltonians can become large and complex, yet have a nearly block diagonal MPO form if represented as a single MPO.
+Expressing a Hamiltonian as a sum of MPOs also has the advantage that parts of the DMRG algorithm, like forming the environment tensors and diagonalizing the local effective Hamiltonian, become trivially parallelizable\cite{Zhai:2021}.
+In initial tests we found that this parallelization is very effective and can be used in conjunction with block sparse parallelism, which we plan to make available as a feature in future versions of ITensor.

-To compute an excited state of a Hamiltonian (sub-dominant eigenvector) with ITensor DMRG having first computed both the ground state MPS \verb|psi0|, and first excited state \verb|psi1|, say, one provides \verb|[psi0,psi1]| as an extra argument to DMRG, meaning that the next state computed should be constrained to be orthogonal these previous ones:

-In the implementation of this particular DMRG routine, projectors onto the previous states \verb|psi0| and \verb|psi1| are effectively added to the Hamiltonian times an ``energy penalty", pushing up the energy of these states in the eigenvalue spectrum so they are no longer part of the low-energy subspace.
-Other techniques for computing excited states might be provided in the future.
+To compute an excited state of a Hamiltonian (sub-dominant eigenvector) with ITensor DMRG having first computed both the ground state MPS \inlinenohighlight{psi0}, and first excited state \inlinenohighlight{psi1}, say, one provides \inlinenohighlight{[psi0,psi1]} as an extra argument to DMRG, meaning that the next state computed should be constrained to be orthogonal to these previous ones: \begin{jlcodeblock} energy,psi2 = dmrg(H,[psi0,psi1],psi2_i,sweeps) \end{jlcodeblock} In the implementation of this particular DMRG routine, projectors onto the previous states \inlinenohighlight{psi0} and \inlinenohighlight{psi1} are effectively added to the Hamiltonian times an ``energy penalty", pushing up the energy of these states in the eigenvalue spectrum so they are no longer part of the low-energy subspace \cite{Stoudenmire:2012a}.
+Other techniques for computing excited states are planned in the future, such as the quasiparticle MPS ansatz \cite{VanDamme, TangentSpaceMethods}.